lgruenewald/martini_daemon/README.md

 ## Docs

-You can find the User guide (`user_guide.md`) and Reference (`reference.md`) here.
+Currently, there is a User Guide and a Reference Guide in the wiki section of this Github repository.

+If any questions remain, feel free to open an Issue, so that we can help and also extend the documentation where necessary.

 ## Examples

 Example systems built with martini_daemon can be found here.
 The README in every example directory should provide further information about each system.

 ## Tests